Sedigheh Daryaei

-Sedigheh Daryaei (Persian: صدیقه دریایی, born 16 May 1991 in Amol) is an Iranian wushu athlete who competes in the sanda division.
+Sedigheh Daryaei (صدیقه دریایی; born May 16, 1991 in Amol) is an Iranian wushu athlete who competes in the sanda division.
 From the age of 21, she managed to pursue her career in the senior Asian Wushu Championships and won her first Asian gold medal in the senior age category this year.
-Of course, before this important achievement, she was able to win a gold medal in 2009 in the Asian Youth Championship in Macau.
-2 world championship medals are also visible in the career of Sedigheh Daryaei.
+Before this important achievement, she was able to win a gold medal in 2009 in the Asian Youth Championship in Macau.
+Two world championship medals are also visible in the career of Sedigheh Daryaei.
 She is also a member of Sepahan Club in the Iranian Wushu League and has a history of winning in these competitions.

 Fringe and controversy

 Daryaei, who participated as a coach in the Iranian women's national wushu team selection tournament, was involved in a strange conflict between Shahrbanoo Mansourian and the family of one of the participants in this course, and was banned from participating in the tournament for three months by the wushu disciplinary committee.